CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

       e) state change rates for RAS
 17) HMM analysis to determine orientational states of the protein
       a) They found RAS is generally in two metastable states in the macro model and three states in the micro model
-18) HPO and data augmentation (rotations) on the VAE model to work for the data for the particular biological system
+18) Hyperparameter optimization (HPO) and data augmentation (rotations) on the variational autoencoder (VAE) model to work for the data for the particular biological system
 19) Use MemSurfer to perform basic analysis of membrane simulations (e.g., local areal densities) in preparation for creating a macro model from CG MD data